rohan-dave/Catch-Up/README.md

 # Catch-Up
 A social app with no "friend list" restriction, so the user can share openly with anyone around the world.
-Developed for iOS with Swift 2.0 and Firebase to store data.
+Developed for iOS with Swift 2.0, Firebase to store user data and ImageShack API to store images.
 The app features a real-time feed where the user can see other users posts.

 ![Alt text](https://cloud.githubusercontent.com/assets/8655417/13544398/b01041d2-e243-11e5-8174-ddeb75cea1c5.png)
 ![Alt text](https://cloud.githubusercontent.com/assets/8655417/13544402/b69717ce-e243-11e5-884f-251d5017d58b.png)